Lightstreamer/Lightstreamer-kafka-connector/README.md

 The employment of the bindable expression keys enables the definition of dynamically subscribing items.

-So, a topic mapping defined as follows:
+Therefore, a topic mapping defined as follows:

 ```xml
 <param name="item-template.sample">item-#{name=VALUE.name,age=VALUE.age}</param>